 05. Go in close

-Another big advance offered by the iPhone 13 Pro's cameras is the introduction of macro focusing for fantastically detailed close-up shots.
-Macro focusing has been introduced on the ultrawide lens both in photo mode and in video, including slo-mo and time-lapse.
+Macro focusing has recently been introduced on the ultrawide lens both for photo mode and video, including slo-mo and time-lapse.
 You can put this to great use by playing with shots of flowers, bugs, textiles and anything else that would normally be too small to shoot using a phone.
 Put the main as close to the centre of your frame as possible and tap to select a specific focus point, then choose between x.5 and x1 magnification.

 By default, you'll find that Macro Control is switched off and it will kick in automatically when you're within 14cm of a subject.
 If you want to switch off the automatic macro focusing to give you more control, head to Settings > Camera > Macro Control.
 A Macro symbol (a flower) will then appear in the bottom left corner to allow you to switch it on and off.